RoseTeam/Futurakart/docs/README.md

 A script that sets aliases :

-- `fkart` to perform 'cd ~/futurakart_ws/; source devel/setup.bash'
+- `fkart` to perform `cd ~/futurakart_ws/; source devel/setup.bash`
 - `save_gmap` to save map produced by gmapping (see `futurakart_2dnav` package)
 - `src` to source from current folder : `source devel/setup.bash`
+- Source from generic_ws path : add in `.bashrc` a line like `source ~/generic_ws/devel/setup.bash`

 Also the script sets the variables ROS_MASTER_URI and ROS_HOSTNAME defined in `ros.conf`.
-**Before the usage copy and rename ros.conf.example to ros.conf and setup your value.**
+Before the usage copy and rename ros.conf.example to ros.conf and setup your values.

 Usage :
 ```